sensu/sensu-docs/content/sensu-go/6.3/web-ui/_index.md

 The Sensu backend includes the **Sensu web UI**: a unified view of your events, entities, and checks with user-friendly tools to reduce alert fatigue.

+<a id="webui-homepage"></a>

 {{% notice commercial %}}
 **COMMERCIAL FEATURE**: Access the Sensu web UI homepage (shown below) in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features](../commercial/).

+The web UI homepage provides a high-level overview of the overall health of the systems under Sensu's management, with a summary of active incidents, the number of incidents by severity, the types of entities under management, and the numbers of entities and incidents per namespace.
 {{% /notice %}}

 {{< figure src="/images/web-ui.png" alt="Sensu web UI homepage" link="/images/web-ui.png" target="_blank" >}}

 ## Access the web UI